-The only thing you'll need to determine is if your DAW has a tone generator plugin to create pink noise or if you need to download one or simply import a recording of the noise, which can easily be found online.
+The only thing you’ll need to determine is if your DAW has a tone generator plugin (the best DAWs do) to create pink noise or if you need to download one or simply import a recording of the noise, which can easily be found online.

 Regardless if you’re using a plugin or a sample, you’ll want to create a new track for the noise.
 You can’t slap it on the master output bus or it’ll override all of the audio if you don’t have a Thru option (Logic Pro’s plugin does not).
 If yours does have a Thru option, you can save yourself a step otherwise.

 When using a plugin, you’ll be given the choice of setting a level, which is an RMS level and not a peak level.
 The RMS (root mean square, basically an average) level will be about 3 dB lower than the peak.
 The noise will have some volume variance but no more than plus-or-minus 3 dB.

 What you want to do is have the RMS level set to output around -14 dB.
 Adjusting this within the plugin while leaving the fader at unity is preferable.
 This will put your peaks around -11 dB, which is what you’ll want to shoot for on a level meter plugin added to the track you placed a sample on, if using a sample.